rainjs/rainjs/doc/source/proposals/minification.rst

         return Notes;
     });

-When performing minification the client-side controllers associated with each view are identified and added to the list of modules to be included in the minified file.
+When performing minification, the client-side controllers associated with each view are identified and added to the list of modules to be included in the minified file.
 The dependencies of each client-side controller are identified and included by the RequireJS Optimizer.
 This process generates a file named ``index.min.js`` for each component.
 Any external dependencies are